 What is it?

 Patient Controlled Analgesia (PCA) allows your child to safely self-deliver strong pain relieving medicine, such as morphine (an opioid), via a special machine attached to an intravenous line (IV).
-This means your child will be able to safely get a pain-relieving drug when it is needed without the pain of an injection.
+This means your child will be able to safely get a pain-relieving drug when it is needed without the pain of a needle.

 Nurse Controlled Analgesia (NCA) allows the nurse to give the pain relieving medication to infants, children, or young people who are unable to manage this safely by themselves.

-Children who have good pain control tend to make faster recovery.
+Children who have their pain controlled well, tend to make a faster recovery.